- Your State

 This post will breakdown the six types of schools available to you, as well as provide additional education resources for Georgia parents.
-In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.
+In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.

 Most children in Georgia (and in America) attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by federal, state, and local government.
-Did you know that, on average, Georgia spends $10,114 per public school pupil each year?
+Did you know that, on average, Georgia spends $11,707 per public school pupil each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

 Families can also consider public charter schools.
 Charter schools are tuition-free public schools that are allowed extra freedom to innovate with curriculum and learning methods.
 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 According to the Georgia Department of Education, there are currently 115 charter schools (not including schools within charter systems) in the state.
 One of the newest is Atlanta SMART Academy, one of only four performing arts middle schools in Georgia.
 You can easily search all of Georgia’s charter schools with the Georgia Strategic Charter School Growth Initiative’s charter school locator.
 The site also breaks down who can start a charter school in Georgia and how charters are authorized.

 For more, check out these frequently asked questions about charter schools in Georgia at the Department of Education.
 You can also keep learning at The Georgia Charter Schools Association.